What is a Dental Crown?

 Types of a Dental Crown:

 A dental crown can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal, or poreclain.
 After dental exam, Dr. Elseweifi would recommend the best type of crown for your case.

 Prefabricated stainless steel crowns: These are used as temporary crowns on permanent teeth.
 A stainless steel crown is also used to restore damaged or decayed primary teeth in Children.

 Porcelain-fused-to-metal dental crowns: are used for both front and back teeth.
-The metal used can be non-precious, semi-prcisous, or gold.
+The metal used can be non-precious, semi-precious, or gold.
 The metal substructure provide support to the porcelain.
-Porcelain-fused-to-metal crowns are less esthetic than all porcelain crowns.
+Porcelain-fused-to-metal crowns are less aesthetic than all porcelain crowns.

 Sometimes the metal edge of this crown would show as a dark line, at the gum line.
 To prevent this problem, the crown margin is made of porcelain (porcelain butt margin or a porcelain crown is used.
 Some patients may be allergic to metal components in porcelain-fused-to-metal crowns.

 All-ceramic or all-porcelain dental crowns provide better cosmetic results as they can perfectly match the color and translucency of natural teeth.
 There are many porcelain materials for crowns, including IPS Empress® and IPS e.max®.
 IPS Empress® is recommended for anterior single crowns, inlays and onlays.
 IPS e.max® can be used for many restorations, including veneers, single crowns, and multi-unit bridges.